The Corporate Governance Review: Russia

-The government is seeking to support Russian small and medium-sized businesses (SME).
-Given the significant effect that the government has on the Russian economy, Russian law sets mandatory provisions for state agencies and state-owned companies to purchase a specified amount of goods and services from SMEs.
+The government is seeking to support Russian small and medium-sized enterprises (SMEs).
+Given the significant effect that the government has on the economy, Russian law sets mandatory provisions for state agencies and state-owned companies to purchase a specified quantity of goods and services from SMEs.
 In 2020, large-scale SME support programmes were implemented by the federal and regional governments to help SMEs overcome the consequences of the covid-19 pandemic.

-Although Russian anticorruption legislation is mainly focused on governmental authorities and state-owned companies, there are still some broadly stated rules targeting companies with no state participation to take measures to prevent corruption.
+Although Russian anticorruption legislation is mainly focused on government authorities and state-owned companies, there are still some broadly stated rules targeting companies with no state participation to take measures to prevent corruption.
 In particular, commercial bribery is a criminal offence under Russian law.
-Further, private companies are prompted to introduce anticorruption policies and procedures preventing conflict of interest (such policies and codes have become common in large Russian companies but remain rare for smaller privately held companies).
+Further, private companies are prompted to introduce anticorruption policies and procedures preventing conflicts of interest (such policies and codes have become common in large Russian companies but remain rare for smaller, private sector companies).
 Companies with significant foreign participation tend to follow the anticorruption standards applicable to their overseas parent undertakings (e.g., the UK Bribery Act or US Foreign Corrupt Practices Act).

 v Currency control and anti-money laundering

-Russian financial institutions have a number of supervisory functions in relation to currency control and anti-money laundering (AML).
-Russian residents are required to collect all foreign currency export proceeds in their bank accounts in Russia.
-For those purposes, the overseas contracts of Russian residents are required to be registered with an authorised Russian bank, which will then handle the payments under the relevant contract.
+Financial institutions have a number of supervisory functions in relation to currency control and anti-money laundering (AML).
+Residents are required to collect all foreign currency export proceeds in their bank accounts in Russia.
+For these purposes, the overseas contracts of Russian residents are required to be registered with an authorised Russian bank, which will then handle the payments under the relevant contract.
 The purpose of this regulation is to prevent capital flight from Russia.

-The AML laws require that companies operating with money – banks and other credit institutions, securities market participants, insurance companies, investment fund management companies, realtors, pawnshops and others – to monitor and, if necessary, report their clients' suspicious transactions the value of which exceeds the threshold set out in law.
+The AML laws require companies whose operations involve money – banks and other credit institutions, securities market participants, insurance companies, investment fund management companies, realtors, pawnshops and others – to monitor and, if necessary, to report suspicious transactions by their clients, the value of which exceed the threshold set out in law.

-To ensure their stability and protect their clients, credit institutions and professional participants of securities markets are required by the JSC Law to maintain an internal compliance function (including, by reference to the Basel Committee principles).
-As noted above, the public corporations are required to introduce risk management and internal control function (although there is no express requirement for them to maintain a compliance function).
-Even where there is no specific legislative requirement regarding the maintenance of a compliance function, in practice, this function is usually fulfilled by various departments within the relevant company's corporate structure.
+To ensure their stability and protect their clients, credit institutions and professional participants of securities markets are required to maintain an internal compliance function (including, by reference to the Basel Committee principles).
+As noted above, public corporations are required to introduce risk management and internal control functions (although there is no express requirement for them to maintain a compliance function).
+Even where there is no specific legislative requirement regarding the maintenance of a compliance function, in practice, this function is usually fulfilled by various departments within a company's corporate structure.

 i Shareholder rights and powers

-By contrast, the regulation is more flexible for non-public companies.
-For example, the competence of the general shareholders' meeting in a non-public company may be extended compared to the one set forth by the statute.
+By contrast, regulation is more flexible for non-public companies.
+For example, the competence of the general shareholders' meeting in a non-public company may be extended compared to what is set forth by the statute.